Washington Department of Health

 Note from State, on sources for medical marijuana

-“Current Washington law provides an affirmative defense to criminal prosecution if a qualified patient or designated provider possesses up to 24 ounces of useable marijuana or 15 marijuana plants, or participates in a collective garden.
+“Current Washington law provides an affirmative defense to criminal prosecution if a qualified patient or designated provider possess up to 24 ounces of usable marijuana or 15 marijuana plants, or participates in a collective garden.
 Patients and designated providers age 21 or older may purchase and possess marijuana through the recreational market but are subject to the limitations in chapter 69.50 RCW.
 Currently, any adult age 21 or older may buy any combination of the following from a licensed retail store:

 The laws relating to possession amounts for patients and designated providers will change on July 1, 2016… Beginning July 1, 2016, all non-licensed medical marijuana dispensaries must close down.
-However, medical marijuana patients can grow up to 15 plants if authorized by healthcare practitioner,” Medical Marijuana Other Frequently Asked Questions [Accessed March 01, 2016]
+However, medical marijuana patients can grow up to 15 plants if authorized by a healthcare practitioner,” Medical Marijuana Other Frequently Asked Questions [Accessed March 01, 2016]

 * Please note: No Washington medical marijuana patient registry has been established, however on July 01, 2016, the Cannabis Protection Act becomes effective, implementing a voluntary state patient authorization database.
-Effective July 01, 2016, those individuals who have registered with the Medical Marijuana Authorization Database will receive a recognition card, also known as a medical marijuana card / cannabis I.D. card.
+Effective July 01, 2016, those individuals who have registered with the Medical Marijuana Authorization Database will receive a recognition card, also known as a medical marijuana card/cannabis I.D. card.

 * Please note: Now that Washington legally allows state-licensed retail stores to sell marijuana, the state website states that qualified patients “can still grow their own marijuana or participate in a collective garden if they don’t want to buy from a state-licensed retail store”.